 At present there is no major repository for clinical data, but Dryad has declared its willingness to accept medical datasets.
 Authors can start the deposition process while submitting to any BMJ Journal.
 Dryad provides authors with a DOI for the dataset to aid citation and provide a permanent link to the data.
 Note that Dryad hosts data using a CC0 licence so authors should check that this is suitable for the data that they are depositing.
 The DataCite organisation has a growing list of other repositories for research data.

-For guidelines on submission and editorial policies for BMJ Leader please refer to the BMJ Author Hub.
+For BMJ Leader submission guidelines see below; for general guidance on best practice and editorial policies on all BMJ’s titles please refer to the BMJ Author Hub.
 Here you will find information on planning your research through to submitting and promoting your research.

 Article types and word counts